 Abstract

 Hyperabundance of native species within their natural range can pose a difficult management challenge.
 Whether due to direct human influence on their environments, or from indirect human influence due to shifting climate regimes, hyperabundance of native species can be as perilous to an ecosystem as incursion from an invasive species.
 This study examines the case of Pink Salmon (Oncorhynchus gorbuscha, Sti’moon, cháas’) in Sitka National Historical Park’s Indian River.
 Though native to the river, numbers of Pink Salmon returning to spawn in late summer have grown exponentially in recent decades, putting other fish species that are reliant on the river at risk.
-This is of concern to park managers, as the National Park Service mandates the maintenance of conditions such as they would occur “absent human domination over the landscape.”
-Some observers believe that the activity of a nearby hatchery, which releases 3 million Pink Salmon fry each year, is directly contributing to the abundance of Pink Salmon seen at Indian River.
-Using Pink Salmon escapement data collected by the Alaska Department of Fish & Game, this study seeks to determine whether the increased numbers of Pink Salmon observed at Indian River are typical of trends in the wider region, or whether hatchery operations are driving the hyperabundant runs in recent years.
+The U.S. National Park Service mandates the maintenance of conditions such as they would occur “absent human domination over the landscape.”
+A nearby hatchery, which releases 3 million Pink Salmon fry each year may be contributing to the abundance of Pink Salmon in Indian River.
+Using Pink Salmon escapement data collected by the Alaska Department of Fish and Game, this study seeks to determine whether the increased numbers of Pink Salmon observed at Indian River are typical of trends in the wider region, or whether hatchery operations may be driving the hyperabundant runs in recent years.

 Authors: